mindsandthings/Obsidian_Repo/1. Projects/i - develop and document indexing processes/Index edit checklist.md

 * Ensure the same info is listed, and accessible to the reader, at multiple access points

 Process:
-* [Try] Read the first chapter and skim the remaining ones
+* Read the first chapter and skim the remaining ones
 * Make a metatopic entry; keep metatopic firmly in mind
 * Identify each section's main topic(s), using who/what/where/why/when/under what circumstances; look for ways to break down if necessary for the convenience of the reader (esp using why/when/under what circumstances)
+	* Main headings are most often who/what/where, sometimes depending on material "when"
+	* Why/under what circumstances often provide subtopic info; who/what can provide sub-entries that clarify the main heading (e.g., "what" main heading with "who" subentry or vice versa)
 * Go back and find the smaller topics within the section, adding to the main topic and as their own main headings if relevant
 * Double-check locators as I go
 * Double-check names as I go
 * Enter xrefs as I go

+Main headings are what the user will try to look up; subheadings are for breakign down the info.

+if you can ask "how many", use the plural form in a main heading.

 Propagate changes (Sky: Ctrl-Alt-Enter, )